India Agriculture Industry Size and Share

 By Commodity Type: Cereals and Grains Accelerate, While Fruits and Vegetables Show Growth Potential

 Cereals and grains controlled 49.50% of the India agriculture market in 2024.
-The India agriculture market size for cereals is projected to advance steadily at the sector’s average CAGR, helped by expanded irrigation and mechanized harvesting.
+The India agriculture industry size for cereals is projected to advance steadily at the sector’s average CAGR, helped by expanded irrigation and mechanized harvesting.
 Pulses and oilseeds remain vulnerable to yield fluctuations, prompting a Mission for Aatmanirbharta in Pulses to foster self-sufficiency.
 Targeted subsidies, climate-resilient varieties, and integrated pest-management programmes are projected to stabilize these sub-segments over the forecast horizon.

 Fruits and vegetables form the fastest-growing slice of the India agriculture market, projected to clock a 7.80% CAGR through 2030 as urban diets diversify and export orders climb.
 Horticulture output rose to 355.2 million tons in 2023-24, including 112.62 million tons of fruit and 204.96 million tons of vegetables.
 Targeted subsidies, climate-resilient varieties, and integrated pest-management programmes are projected to stabilize these sub-segments over the forecast horizon.